Maotianshan Shales: Chengjiang fauna

 The Chengjiang biota comprises an extremely diverse faunal assembly, with some 185 species described in the literature as of June 2006.
 Of these, nearly half are arthropods, few of which had the hard, mineral-reinforced exoskeletons characteristic of all later arthropoda; only about 3% of the organisms known from Chengjiang have hard shells.
 Most of those are the trilobites (of which there are five species), all of which have been found with traces of legs, antennae, and other soft body parts, an exceedingly rare occurrence in the fossil record.
 Phylum Porifera (sponges; 15 species) and Priapulida (16 species) are also well represented.
 Other phyla represented are Brachiopoda, Chaetognatha, Cnidaria, Ctenophora, Echinodermata, Hyolitha, Nematomorpha, Phoronida, and Chordata.
-Possible molluscs include Wiwaxia and Nectocaris.
+Possible molluscs include Wiwaxia.

 About one in eight animals are problematic forms of uncertain affinity, some of which may have been evolutionary experiments that survived for only a brief period as benthic environments rapidly changed in the Cambrian.
 Chengjiang is the richest source of the Lobopodia, a group including many early panarthropods, with six genera represented: Luolishania, Paucipodia, Cardiodictyon, Hallucigenia (also known from the Burgess Shale), Microdictyon, and Onychodictyon.

 Perhaps the most important fossils from Chengjiang are eight possible members of phylum Chordata, the phylum to which all vertebrates belong.
 The most famous is Myllokunmingia, possibly a very primitive agnathid (i.e., jawless fish).
 Similar to Myllokunmingia is Haikouichthys ercaicunensis, another primitive fish-like animal.